rogden/tailwind-config-viewer/README.md

 |-o, --open|`false`|Open the viewer in default browser|
 |-c, --config|`tailwind.config.js`|Path to your Tailwind config file|

+### export

+Exports the viewer to a directory that can be uploaded to a static host.
+It accepts the output directory path as its sole argument.

+`tailwind-config-viewer export ./output-dir`

+If an output directory isn't specificied it will be output to `tcv-build`.

 ## Roadmap

+- [x] Add static export
 - [ ] Add support for loading custom fonts / font family section
 - [ ] Add Transition section
 - [ ] Dark Mode toggle